shirlizz/organ-segmentation/README.md

-# organ-segmentation
+# Organ Segmentation
-This is a repository abot organ segmentation with CT imagnes using neural networks
+This is a repository about organ segmentation with CT imagnes using neural networks